alt44s/point-tracker/README.md

 - **Track Points Daily**: Easily add or remove points for each day.
 - **Weekly View**: See your points for each week in a color-coded heatmap.
 - **Customize**: Choose between light and dark mode, set daily point goals, and pick your favorite font.
-- **Help and Keybindings**: Find a help window with options and keybindings under the Help menu in the toolbar.
+- **Help and Keybindings**: Find a info window with keybindings under the Help menu in the toolbar.

 ## How to Start